noelpat/Harvard-CS50x-2018-Psets/README.md

 # Harvard-CS50x-2018-Psets
-Problem sets for Harvard CS50x 2018 course on eDx.
+Problem sets for Harvard CS50x 2018 course on edX.

 Solutions I came up with for the problem sets in Harvard CS50x 2018 course on eDx.